SouravB97/BasicCPU/README.md

 # How to get started:
 1. source bootenv; #Basic environment configuration
 3. cd testbench; #TB exists here
-4. ./rerun_command; #Fires the testbench, shows the output and opens the waveform viewer OR
-4. $STEM/scripts/run_asm $STEM/asm_programmes/bootcode.hex
+4. $STEM/scripts/run_asm $STEM/asm_programmes/bootcode.hex # Script simulates the TB, loads bootcode onto the CPU and lets it execute.

 # How to run a custom programme:
 Simplest way:
-1. Write the assemble code in $STEM/asm_programmes/bootcode.asm and run using $STEM/testbench/rerun_command Run other code:
+1. Write the assembly code in $STEM/asm_programmes/bootcode.asm and run using $STEM/testbench/rerun_command Run other code:
 1. Create a new file, Ex: $STEM/asm_programmes/fibonacci_save.asm
 2. Make changes in rerun command to assemble fibonacci_save.asm instead of bootcode.asm